Bodhith/Magoosh_Fetch_Questions/README.md

 ONCE DONE, IT'LL LOOK SOMETHING SIMILAR LIKE THIS

-The file names would be
+The file names would be redundant, let the screenshot png file name be "x" and the answer for that screenshot would be "x(1)"